WINDROID-EMU/Windroid/README.md

-## MiceWine Emulator
+## Windroid e um Emulator fork do MiceWine

-MiceWine is a project that aims to run Windows applications and games on Android smartphones.
+Windroid is a project that aims to run Windows applications and games on Android smartphones.

 It uses a customized build of Wine compiled for Android and Box64 to run in the best possible way.